 Since the approval of both mines, advances have been made in the knowledge bases underpinning subsidence, groundwater and surface water.
-However, some deficiencies and gaps in these knowledge bases have also emerged that are relevant to mines operating in Catchment Special Areas, particularly regarding the impacts on groundwater and surface water of valley closure and the behaviour of lineaments.
-Valley closure has the potential to cause diversion of drinking water from watercourses and reservoirs, while it still needs to be established if lineaments in the Southern Coalfield could impact on subsidence, groundwater and surface water in similar manners to those identified recently in the adjacent Western Coalfield.
+However, some deficiencies and gaps in these knowledge bases have also emerged that are relevant to mines operating in Special Areas, particularly regarding the impacts on groundwater and surface water, impacts of valley closure and the behaviour of geological discontinuities.
+It is also important to confirm whether the presence of lineaments in the Southern Coalfield indicate heightened potential to impact on subsidence, groundwater and surface water in similar manners to those identified recently in the adjacent Western Coalfield.

 Although a large amount of investigations, modelling and monitoring have been undertaken at Dendrobium Mine, the Panel concurs with the PSM study that, in relation to groundwater, these have been insufficient for the scale and complexity of the technical issues in relation to groundwater.
-Similarly, it concurs with the 2016 Audit of the Catchment regarding the inadequate availability and quantity of data and monitoring in relation to surface water in general in the Special Areas.
+Similarly, it concurs with the 2016 Catchment Audit regarding the inadequate availability and quantity of data and monitoring in relation to surface water in general in the Special Areas.

-Knowledge of the consequences of mining on surface water quantity in the Catchment Special Areas has progressed substantially over the last 10 or so years but limitations in monitoring and modelling mean that it is still difficult to verify conclusions by some stakeholders that mining has had negligible consequences on surface water supplies.
+Knowledge of the consequences of mining on surface water quantity in the Special Areas has progressed substantially over the last 10 or so years but limitations in monitoring and modelling mean that it is still difficult to verify conclusions by some stakeholders that mining has had negligible consequences on surface water supplies.
 There is considerable scope for mine operators to improve Trigger Action Response Plans to better inform this matter.

 The insufficiency, variability and limitations of information restrict the scope and accuracy of calculations of groundwater and surface water diversion from the catchment into mine workings and other storages.
 The water balance data for the Dendrobium and Metropolitan mines currently rely on rainfall-runoff models (catchment water balance) and groundwater models (groundwater balance), with a minimal amount of work undertaken to date on reservoir water balances.
-A limitation of these models is that they do not necessarily correspond to the space or time scales relevant for quantifying water losses to the Sydney water supply.
+A limitation of these models is that they do not necessarily correspond to the space or time scales relevant for quantifying water losses to the Greater Sydney water supply.